-Camera on the tripod, I framed up my shot prior to the sun actually coming up, set the shutter to self timer mode using my torch to confirm my camera settings.
+The camera on the tripod, I framed up my shot prior to the sun actually coming up, set the shutter to self-timer mode using my torch to confirm my camera settings.
 Now it became apparent that my preparations were deficient in one regard.
-In all my reading about Haleakala I’d learnt to expect it to be cold but it hadn’t occurred to me to pack gloves!
+In all my reading about Haleakala, I’d learnt to expect it to be cold but it hadn’t occurred to me to pack gloves!
 Just didn’t think of it.
 Visiting Hawaii, pack the bathers, pack the shorts, the tee shirts, the sunscreen, cause it’ll be warm and you’ll be spending a fair bit of time at the beach, right?
-No one ever got frost bite in Hawaii surely!
+No one ever got frostbite in Hawaii surely!

 Sunrise from the summit of Haleakala.
 At over 10,000 feet elevation there is cloud both below the peak and higher in the sky overhead.
 What appears to be a star in the top right corner is almost certainly a planet, probably Venus.

 A short distance from, but visible from, the summit is the Science City Observatory.
 Administered by the University of Hawaii and also used by the US Department of Defence for satellite tracking, deep space surveillance….and voice communications with extraterrestrials (OK, I might have made up that last bit…) the facility is off-limits to the public.
 The technology employed there is said to be capable of tracking a basketball-sized object in space up to 22,000 miles away, pretty amazing (and I didn’t make that bit up).
 I’ve made the point before about taking a moment to look away from the main attraction, particularly when looking at sunrises/sunsets, and look at what else is on offer.
 In this case the full moon in a gradually lightening night sky over the observatory which is starting to pick up some warming light from the rising sun off to camera left.